ErcBunny/EGO-Planner-V2.1/README.md

 ## Environment Setup

 To set up the environment, follow the steps below.
-You can either use the system-installed ROS 1 from the EGO Planner V2 repository or set up a virtual environment (see below).
+You can either follow the [guide](https://github.com/ZJU-FAST-Lab/EGO-Planner-v2/blob/main/swarm-playground/%5BREADME%5D_Brief_Documentation_for_Swarm_Playground.pdf) in the original repository or set up a virtual environment (see below).

 ```sh
 # Create and activate a virtual environment